Melons and apples of discord

 The citrics

-Since lemons appeared first time in northeast India, the name is originally Sanskrit, Nimbu, which means lemon and lime.
+Lemons appeared for the first time in northeast India.
+The name is originally Sanskrit, Nimbu, which means lemon and lime.
 We can not know for sure.
-Then it reached Europe thanks to Persians, Ottomans ,and specially Arabs.
+Then it reached Europe thanks to Persians, Ottomans , and especially Arabs.
 According to some sources as early as the 2nd century.
 However, the original term might have come from even further, from nowadays Malaysia.
 Genetic studies support this theory.

 In the center and north of Europe, another root exists, like in Latin citrus.
 It comes from Ancient Greek for cedar: kedros.
-Apparently, in Athens, the smell of citrics and thujas were similar.
+Apparently, in Athens, the smell of citric and thujas was similar.
 The ultimate origin is completely unknown, but some suspect it might be some kind of borrowing from a Semitic language.

 Can they make this map a little bigger?
 I don’t like having to squint.